corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 ### Example 2 - Selecting a nullable field from an entity

 Find nullable `name` fields from a `HttpItem` entity using the query `"HttpItem.findNamesByInitiatorId"`.
-- query takes a named parameter `"initiatorId"` of type `String`
+- Query takes a named parameter `"initiatorId"` of type `String`.
-- query applies a post-processor called `"data-persistence.StringCapitalizationJavaPostProcessor"` to capitalise names
+- Query applies a post-processor called `"data-persistence.StringCapitalizationJavaPostProcessor"` to capitalize names.
-- cursor is polled in batches of 100 and unmarshalls response items to `String`s.
+- Cursor is polled in batches of `100` and unmarshalls response items to `String`s.

 ```kotlin
 val client = HttpRpcClient(